RetroDECK/ES-DE/USERGUIDE.md

 **Search using metadata name**

 By default ES-DE will perform scraper searches based on the game name that has been manually set in the metadata editor, or that has been previously scraped.
-If you prefer to search using the physical name of the game file or directory, then turn off this option.
-The default game name will correspond to the name of the physical file or directory, so for the first scraping of any given game, this option makes no difference.
+If you prefer to search using the physical name regardless of such data being available, then turn off this option.

 Note that when using TheGamesDB as scraper service for arcade games (MAME/Neo Geo), the short MAME name will always be expanded to the full game name as this scraper does not properly support searches using MAME names.
 Also note that you need to save the game name in the metadata editor before you can use it for scraping.

-**Interactive mode**
+**Interactive mode** _(Multi-scraper only)_

 If turned off, the scraping will be fully automatic and will not stop on multiple results or on missing games.

-**Auto-accept single game matches**
+**Auto-accept single game matches** _(Multi-scraper only)_

-Used in conjunction with interactive mode, to not having to confirm every single game if a single matched is returned from the scraper service.
+Used in conjunction with interactive mode, to not having to confirm searches where a single result is returned from the scraper service.

-**Respect per-file scraper exclusions**
+**Respect per-file scraper exclusions** _(Multi-scraper only)_

-It's possible to set a flag per file to indicate that the file should be excluded from the multi-scraper.
-With this flag it's possible to override this setting and scrape all files anyway.
+It's possible to set a flag per game file or directory to indicate that it should be excluded from the multi-scraper.
+This setting makes it possible to override that restriction and scrape all entries anyway.

-**Exclude folders recursively**
+**Exclude folders recursively** _(Multi-scraper only)_

-If this settings is enabled and a directory has its flag set to be excluded from the scraping, then the entire folder contents are skipped when running the multi-scraper.
+If this setting is enabled and a folder has its flag set to be excluded from the scraper, then the entire folder contents are skipped when running the multi-scraper.

-**Scrape actual folders**
+**Scrape actual folders** _(Multi-scraper only)_

-Enabling this option causes folders themselves to be included in the scraping.
-This is useful when games are grouped into folders that should themselves be scraped.
-For instance for DOS games or any multi-disk games where there is a folder for each game.
+Enabling this option causes folders themselves to be included by the scraper.
+This is useful for DOS games or any multi-disk games where there is a folder for each individual game.

 ### UI settings